Mexico City skyline and street life for Americans moving to Mexico

 Tulum

-Bohemian, wellness-focused, beautiful.
+Bohemian, wellness-focused, impressive.
 High cost for a Mexico destination ($1,800–$2,800/month in the trendy zones).
 Better for a month-long stay than a permanent base.
 Infrastructure (internet, roads, services) lags behind the lifestyle reputation.

 Cost of Living in Mexico: What $1,500/Month Gets You